jeffskinnerbox/blog/content/ideas/amazon-echo-alexa-and-plex.md

 * [Example Plex Home Setup](https://support.plex.tv/articles/204234313-example-plex-home-setup/)

 To ask Plex to play music on you Echo, use these phrases:

+* Alexa, ask Plex to recommend me something
+* Alexa, ask Plex to play blues music

-* Alexa, ask Plex to play music
+* Alexa, ask Plex to play some music
 * Alexa, ask Plex to play music by Bob Marley
 * Alexa, ask Plex to pause
 * Alexa, ask Plex to stop